 Mosses are simple plants that can grow just about anywhere, and on anything, in the garden, but particularly in damp, and often shaded, places.
 They are usually associated with poor plant growing conditions.
-They are only really a problem in the lawn, where they out-compete the grass and cause the grass to die out.

 Various moss species grow on the branches of trees and shrubs, on the soil, in the lawn and on hard surfaces – including paths and paving slabs.
 They form loose, green or yellowish-green mats or compact cushions.

 When moss is found growing on trees or shrubs, this is usually a symptom that the plant is already either weak or stressed.
 It could simply be that it is old and getting ‘past its best’, or has already begun to die back because of some other problem.

 When growing on paths, paving and patios, it can make the surface very slippery.